ikaera/Dream-Employee-Tracker/README.md

   - THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
 - WHEN I choose to update an employee role
   - THEN I am prompted to select an employee to update and their new role and this information is updated in the database.
+    - Also I added some additional functionalities to my application, such as the ability to do the following:
+      - Update employee managers,
+      - View employees by manager,
+      - View employees by department,
+      - Delete departments, roles, and employees,
+      - View the total utilized budget of a department—in other words, the combined salaries of all employees in that department.

 ## Usage